 For the next month, Andy and David created how-to articles for around 15 different hosting companies.
 When Ghost was released to the public, it was about 5am in California, where Andy and David live.
 At that moment, after having woken up every 30 minutes throughout the night to check to see if Ghost had been released yet, How to Install Ghost was published.

-Since that time, they have created 3 other sites (allaboutghost.com, allghostthemes.com, and ghostforbeginners.com) each of which cover a different aspect of the Ghost and have become extremely involved in the community.
+Since that time, they created 3 other sites (allaboutghost.com, allghostthemes.com, and ghostforbeginners.com) each of which cover a different aspect of the Ghost and have become extremely involved in the community.
 This even lead David to become one of the core members of Ghost.
+All of these sites eventually got merged into one mega site, Ghost for Beginners.

 They were also contacted by Packt Publishing to create the first book on the Ghost Blogging Platform.
 They wrote the book, along with Kezz Bracey and it was published in late 2014.